Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Models and methods

+with residual errors $\mathbf{e}_s$ assumed independent across subgroups.
+[Additional, possibly study-specific, covariates are easily added to the right-hand side of (\ref{studylinmodel}).
+If independent flat priors are used for the coefficients of these covariates within each study, then our main results below still hold, effectively unchanged.
+This treatment is analogous to the frequentist mixed-effects model, where such covariates are typically assumed to have study-specific effects.]

-The ``global" null hypothesis of interest is that there is no genotype-phenotype association within any subgroup; that is, $\beta_s=0$ for all $s$.
+The ``global'' null hypothesis is no genotype--phenotype association within any subgroup, that is, $\beta_s=0$ for all $s$.

-Under the alternative hypothesis we begin by assuming that the genetic effects among subgroups are {\it exchangeable}, and more specifically that they are normally distributed about some unknown common mean.
-We consider two different definitions of genetic effects: the ``standardized effects" $b_s := \beta_s/\sigma_s$, and the unstandardized effects, $\beta_s$, leading to the following models:
+Under the alternative hypothesis the genetic effects are nonzero.
+To allow for heterogeneity among subgroups, we assume that these effects are normally distributed about some unknown common mean.
+We consider two different \mbox{definitions} of genetic effects: the ``standardized effects'', $b_s:= \beta_s/\sigma_s$, and the unstandardized effects, $\beta_s$, leading to the following models: